SANBI-SA/runbeast/README.md

 | BEAST\_STACK  | Amount of stack space allocated to java VM  | export BEAST\_STACK=128m           |

 These need to be set before running `runbeast.sh`.

-When running on the gridg* machines, local disk is used as working directory.
-To find where the files for your job are while the job is still running, use `qstat` to find the job ID and

-    where_is_job.sh <JOBID>

-where `<JOBID>` is the job ID you're looking for to find out where the files are.
-The output of this command can also be used as an argument for scp, e.g.

-   scp -r $(where_is_job.sh 7514262) .

-to fetch the files from job `7514262`.

 #### License